etcasketera/gazellebirddata/README.md

 ---

-### Implementation Note

-To ensure the links work correctly, make sure your section headers in the README look like this:
-`## What is the Project?`
-Markdown automatically creates anchors by converting the text to lowercase and replacing spaces with hyphens (e.g., `#what-is-the-project`).

-**Would you like me to generate the full, final README file with this Table of Contents integrated so you can simply copy and paste it?**
----

 ## Option 1: Interactive Researcher Dashboard (`bird_app.py`)

 A self-contained Streamlit web application designed for rapid prototyping, individual file analysis, and visual exploration of taxonomic relationships.